Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 * Number of cores required by the master - We recommend 8 clients per core, or to determine the number of cores based on required operation throughput.
 * Number of open files allowed on the master - We recommend about 4 open files per expected concurrent client.
-On Linux machines this can be set through the `ulimit` command.
+On Linux machines this can be set by modifying `/etc/security/limits.d` and checked with the `ulimit` command.

 ### Worker